 There are three standard tours to choose from (from 30 minutes to an hour-and-a-half), as well as a regular calendar of special events as well.

-If you ask me, you can’t miss the classic London Dry Gin, with its subtle but noticeable hit of cardamom.
+If you ask us, you can’t miss the classic London Dry Gin, with its subtle but noticeable hit of cardamom.

 With all these new-fangled hipster distilleries, you’d be forgiven for thinking gin in London is a young person’s game.